 This signals the end of the random-walk and the start of a transaction.

-The horizontal position at which the particles touch the boundary gives the change in the market price of the stock, and determine the new market-price.
+The horizontal position at which the particles touch the boundary gives the change in the market price of the stock, and determines the new market price.

-In the three examples shown here, Walk 0 and Walk 1 end at the top boundary, which means dealer 1 bus from dealer 2; Walk 2 ends with dealer 1 selling to dealer 2.
+In the three examples shown here, Walk 0 and Walk 1 end at the top boundary, which means dealer 1 buys from dealer 2; and Walk 2 ends with dealer 1 selling to dealer 2.

 Also, for Walk 0, the Market price at the end of the walk is lower than at the start, whereas for Walks 1 and 2 it is higher.